 As discussed in the WSC Report (Appendix 12-A), the Applicant conducted research to identify documented wildlife travel/migration corridors and concentration areas within or adjacent to the proposed Facility.
 No documented wildlife travel corridors or migration stopover sites were identified within the Study Area based on consultations with the USFWS and the NYNHP.
-In addition, there are no national wildlife refuges, Audubon Important Bird Areas, high elevation mountaintops, known bat hibernacula, Great Lakes shorelines, large river corridors, or other documented significant habitat areas within 5 miles of the Facility Study Area (as defined in the WSC Report) (Appendix 12-A).
+In addition, there are no national wildlife refuges, high elevation mountaintops, known bat hibernacula, Great Lakes shorelines, large river corridors, or other documented significant habitat areas within 5 miles of the Facility Study Area (as defined in the WSC Report) (Appendix 12-A).

-Landscape features and other resources within 5 miles of the Facility Study Area that could support wildlife travel or function to concentrate wildlife include: (1) the Tioughnioga Wildlife Management Area (WMA), which is located approximately 4.5 miles southwest of the Facility Study Area (as defined in the WSC Report) at its closest point-only a small fraction of this WMA is located within 5 miles of the Facility Site; (2) Grassland Focus Area 4, which encompasses over 1 million acres in the Central Leatherstocking and Mohawk River Valley regions; (3) core forest blocks, which comprise approximately 36% of the total land area within 5 miles of the Facility Study Area boundaries defined in the WSC Report; (4) West Stockbridge Hill, which is a ridge located approximately 5 miles northeast of the Facility Site; and (5) forested riparian areas located along streams.
+Landscape features and other resources within 5 miles of the Facility Study Area that could support wildlife travel or function to concentrate wildlife include: (1) the Owasco Flats Management Area (WMA), which is located approximately 3.2 miles southeast of the nearest proposed wind turbine (Wind Turbine #18) at its closest point; (2) Grassland Focus Area 5, which encompasses approximately 877,000 acres in the Finger Lakes region; (3) core forest blocks, which comprise approximately 13.6% of the total land area within 5 miles of the Facility Study Area boundaries defined in the WSC Report (Appendix 12-A); (4) The Greater Summerhill Audubon Important Bird Area (IBA), which is located approximately 0.8 miles east of the nearest proposed wind turbine at its closest point; (5) Owasco Lake, which is located approximately 1.2 miles from the nearest wind turbine at its closest point (as discussed previously); and (6) forested riparian areas located along streams.

 Migratory and resident wildlife would be expected to use these resources, and some impacts to wildlife may result due to construction and operation of the Facility, as discussed in this Exhibit.
-However, impacts to wildlife travel corridors and concentration areas would be limited, as the Facility has avoided more significant wildlife resources of particular regional, state, and national importance (e.g., lake shorelines, national wildlife refuges).
+However, impacts to wildlife travel corridors and concentration areas would be limited, as the Facility has avoided more significant wildlife resources of particular regional, state, and national importance (e.g., Great Lake shorelines, national wildlife refuges) and has largely sited Facility components within habitats that provide limited value to most wildlife species.
 Therefore, the Facility is not anticipated to have significant adverse impacts to wildlife travel corridors or concentration areas.
 Smaller-scale wildlife travel corridors used for local movement between resource patches are present within the Study Area.
 Examples may include riparian corridors, hedgerows, forest patches, deer trails, and areas between wetlands and uplands.
-Due to the relatively small area of disturbance and permanent facilities proposed for the Facility, and the abundance of similar habitat features surrounding these impacted areas, the Facility is anticipated to have minimal impact on local wildlife travel corridors.
+Due to the relatively small area of disturbance and permanent facilities proposed for the Facility, and the abundance of similar habitat features surrounding these impacted areas, the Facility is anticipated to have a minimal impact on local wildlife travel corridors.